What's the Best PDF Splitter for Your Office: Factors to Consider

 How Can I Save One Page of a PDF?

 To save one page of a PDF you need a slightly different function than PDF splitting.
 When you split a PDF, it severs the file into two files.
 Saving one page of a PDF, on the other hand, requires a feature called extract PDF pages.
-The extract feature pulls one or more pages out of the middle of the PDF file and saves them as their own file.
+The extract feature pulls an individual page, specific pages, or a page range out of the middle of the PDF file and saves them as their own file.
+You can extract any number of pages.
+Simply select pages or enter the page numbers to extract.
 Extracting PDF pages can either remove the pages from the original file or, with the right PDF editor, simply save a copy of the pages.

 Is It Possible to Split a PDF without Opening It?